Visual Search is here — find similar images in seconds. Want ideas for your team’s use case? Book a Demo

 WordPress dashboard

-All these limitations in the WordPress media library significantly hinder productivity and create frustration for users who rely on visual content.
+Altogether, these limitations in the WordPress media library can drag productivity down and create constant frustration for anyone who relies heavily on images and visual content.

 Tips for Navigating WordPress Media Library